Silverguilt/1.2/README.md

 This will start the JSON Server and provide a mock API at http://localhost:3000.

 Open the courses.html file in your browser to access the application.

+If you want to log in as a student, either create a new user or use the Username: kalle_anka and the Password: 1234.

+If you want to log in as a teacher, use the Username: musse_pigg and the Password: 1234.

 ## Folder Structure